Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Introduction

 We begin with~\Cref{thm:nonrad-spreading}.
 To prove this result, we will show that $u(t)$ satisfies a Morawetz-type estimate in the exterior region $|x| \geq t^\beta$ for any $\beta \in (1/3, 1)$.
 The advantage of this exterior cutoff is twofold.
 First, it allows us to turn the \textit{spatial} decay of $V$ into decay in \textit{time}, making it negligible for the purposes of the estimate.
 Second, it eliminates the term

-which would otherwise prevent us from getting any estimate due to its unfavorable sign in dimension $1$.
-With this estimate in hand, we adapt the argument of~\cite{liu2023large} to show that $u(t)$ is localized to the region $|x| \leq t^{1/2}$ as $t \to \infty$.
+which would otherwise prevent us from getting any estimate in dimension $1$.
 On the other hand, it also introduces the terms

-which reflect the fact that the solution can flow across the boundary $|x| \sim t^\beta$.
+which reflect the fact that mass can flow across the boundary $|x| \sim t^\beta$.
 These `quantum correction' terms do not have a sign in general.
-However, after symmetrizing carefully, they can be shown to have the right sign up to an error of $O(t^{-3\beta})$, and so can be treated perturbatively if $\beta > 1/3$.
+However, after carefully symmetrizing, it can be shown that they have the right sign up to an error of size $O(t^{-3\beta})$, and so can be treated perturbatively if $\beta > 1/3$.

+Using these Morawetz estimates, we adapt the argument of~\cite{liuLargeTimeAsymptotics2025} to show that $u(t)$ is localized to the region $|x| \leq t^{1/2}$ as $t \to \infty$.
+A key novelty here is the use of the additional term in the Morawetz estimate from the defocusing nonlinearity to obtain improved localization for equations with $p < 5$.